Germinating the seeds

-Fertilizing -- Feed weekly with a small amount of dilute (1/8 strength) liquid fertilizer.
+Fertilizing -- The first 2 months, feed weekly with a small amount of dilute (1/8 strength) liquid fertilizer.
 Hydroponic fertilizer is ideal for seedlings, because it is easily absorbed and contains all essential nutrients.
-After 6-8 weeks, you may switch to a granular fertilizer that contains micronutrients (I use this).
+After 2 months, you may switch to a granular fertilizer that contains micronutrients (I use this).
 Or continue feeding weekly with liquid fertilizer at 1/8 strength.

 On older plants, it's normal for an older leaf to occasionally turn yellow and drop, but if it seems excessive, the soil may be too dry down in the root zone, or the plant may need more nitrogen fertilizer.